helena-intel/openvino/docs/get_started/get_started.md

 @endsphinxdirective
 **Click for an example of running the Benchmark demo script**

-To run the script that performs inference:
+To run the script that performs measures inference performance:
 @sphinxdirective
 .. tab:: Linux
 .. code-block:: sh
 ./demo_benchmark_app.sh
 .. tab:: Windows
 .. code-block:: bat
-   TBD
+.\demo_benchmark_app.bat
 .. tab:: macOS
 .. code-block:: sh
-   TBD
+./demo_benchmark_app.sh
 @endsphinxdirective

 When the verification script is complete, you see the performance counters, resulting latency, and throughput values displayed on the screen.